amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ### Publishing events

-In the updated eShopOnDapr, a single `DaprEventBus` implementation supports any Dapr-supported message broker.
+In the updated eShopOnDapr, a single `DaprEventBus` implementation can support any Dapr-supported message broker.
 The following code block shows the simplified Publish method.
-Note how it uses the Dapr client to publish an event:
+Note how the `PublishAsync` method uses the Dapr client to publish an event:

 ```csharp
 public class DaprEventBus : IEventBus